Murders of María José Reyes and Juan Duarte: María José Reyes

 She married farmer Wenceslao Fernando Montero Sánchez (b.
 11 December 1962) on 4 December 1989.
 The couple had four children.

 Juan Duarte

-Juan René Duarte Becerra (b.
-7 January 1956) was a farmer.
-He was born in Lolol, Colchagua Province, O'Higgins Region, and lived his whole life there.
+Juan René Duarte Becerra (born in Lolol, 7 January 1956) was a farmer born and raised in Lolol, living his whole life there.
 Known as "Juanito" or "Don Juanito" by most of the people in the small town of Lolol, Duarte worked for twenty years as a seasonal worker in the Viña Casa Silva estate in the commune of San Fernando.
 He was known in his hometown as a "good", "hard-working" person.
 At the time of his death, he was under medical license because of a recent surgery, which removed a hernia from his spine.

 He married María Adriana Rodríguez Espina (b.
 12 May 1953) on 3 May 1976.
-He was the uncle of councillor (concejal) of the Lolol town hall Leandro Duarte Maldonado, from the Social Democrat Radical Party.
+He was the uncle of Leandro Duarte Maldonado, a councillor (concejal) of the Lolol town hall from the Social Democrat Radical Party.